Distributed-MPC with Data-Driven Estimation of Bus Admittance Matrix in Voltage Control: Introduction

-Summarily, we have developed and validated a data-driven distributed predictive control formulation that does not require the knowledge of system parameters, rather estimates those distributively in real-time.
-It offers optimality, scalability, and enhanced security to network attacks (in contrast to prevalent centralized schemes that are optimal but not scalable or attack-resilent or decentralized schemes that are scabale and more attack-resilient but suboptimal).
-The proposed methodology is tested against IEEE 30 Bus and 57 Bus systems to (a) achieve the desired voltage performance using data-driven estimation of $\mathbf{Y}$, (b) satisfy the network constraints, and (c) maintain the reactive power constraints throughout, while only utilizing the local measurements and communications.
+The proposed D3PVC methodology is tested for IEEE 30 Bus, 57 Bus transmission network, and IEEE 123 Bus distribution network to (a) achieve the desired voltage performance under data-driven estimation of $\mathbf{Y}$, (b) satisfy the network constraints, and (c) maintain the reactive power constraints throughout, while only employing local exchange of information.